narengan/cis/getting-started.md

  * Open the CIS application from your IBM Cloud dashboard.
  * Add the domain you want to manage.
 IBM CIS scans the existing DNS records.
  * Optionally review and verify your domain records.
- * Review the records and then configure your DNS provider with the provided Name Servers.
+ * Configure your DNS information with the Name Servers we've provided.
- * Continue getting started with a tutorial or by setting up other features.
+ * Continue getting started with CIS, by following a tutorial or by setting up other features.

-**Step 1: Open the CIS application
+**Step 1: Open the CIS application**

 To begin, open your IBM Cloud dashboard and find the CIS application icon under the **Platform -> Network** category.